 Tada !!
 All done in less than a couple of minutes!
 I LOVE that this looks just like a pumpkin decor item but it secretly holds the candy inside it.
 Who would ever guess?
 What fun!

-If you have an hour (or less if you don’t paint) of spare time and an old clay pot, make your own pumpkin today.
+If you have an hour (or less if you don’t paint) of spare time and an old terra cotta pot, make your own pumpkin candy dish today.
 The vignette would be perfect on a fall mantle!

 - Giant Terracotta jingle bell